isomerpages/moe-southviewpri/_departments/Mathematics.md

 title: Mathematics
 permalink: /departments/mathematics/
 description: ""
+variant: markdown
 ---
 <p>Our Mathematics programmes aims to:</p>
-<li>Introduce students to concepts, skills and thinking strategies that are essential in everyday life and support learning across the curriculum
+<p></p><ul><li>Introduce students to concepts, skills and thinking strategies that are essential in everyday life and support learning across the curriculum</li>
-</li><li>Help students make sense of the numbers, patterns and shapes they see in the world around them, offers ways of handling data in an increasingly digital world
+<li>Help students make sense of the numbers, patterns and shapes they see in the world around them, offers ways of handling data in an increasingly digital world</li>
-</li><li>Provide students with an opportunity to enrich their learning experiences beyond the core curriculum<br>
+<li>Provide students with an opportunity to enrich their learning experiences beyond the core curriculum
+</li></ul><p></p>
 	<p><strong><u>Our Key Programmes</u></strong></p>
 <table>
 	<tbody>